 Telefon +49 (0) 9 11/ 23 08 80

-General Information on the Museum for Industrial Culture - The museum comprises almost 6,000 square metres and is located in the hall of a former screw factory, which was part of the Julius Tafel iron works, established in 1876 and closed down in 1975.
+The Museum of Industrial Culture and the School Museum in Nuremberg are particularly recommended for classic car enthusiasts.
+The museum comprises almost 6,000 square metres and is located in the hall of a former screw factory, which was part of the Julius Tafel iron works, established in 1876 and closed down in 1975.
 Along the so-called Museum Street, exhibits are grouped in ensembles in the historic factory building, focusing mainly on the history of industrialisation, using Nuremberg as an example.
 Affiliated specialist museums provide a particular additional attraction, including the Nuremberg Motorcycle Museum, the School Museum with its historic classroom, and the "Fun Learning Lab" for hands-on fun and experiments.

 Museum Industriekultur und Schulmuseum

 Telefon +49 (0) 9 11/ 2 31 36 48

 Tucher Mansion Museum and the Hirsvogel Hall - the domestic world of a prominent 16th century merchant family comes to life again in the Tucher Mansion Museum.
 The private collection of the Tucher patrician family includes valuable furniture, tapestries, paintings and fine works of the decorative arts.
 The picturesque Renaissance garden invites you to picnic there on Sundays and offers a splendid view of the magnificent Hirsvogel Hall (originally built 1534, destroyed 1945, reconstructed 2000).
 Every Sunday, an actress assumes the role of the former lady of the house, Katharina Tucher, and gives a tour of the mansion, completed in 1544, and the Hirsvogel Hall and entices you to explore the historical secrets of the Tucher Mansion.

 Telefon +49 (0) 9 11/ 2 31 54 21